 Tips for Applying:

 - Apply early for the semester you wish to enroll.
 You do not need to wait until the official published deadline, and collecting the necessary documents (recommendations, official transcripts, writing samples) can take a fair amount of time.
-All coursework completed in a higher education setting must have been earned at a regionally accredited college or university recognized by the U.S. Department of Education (http://ope.ed.gov/accreditation/).
+All coursework completed in a higher education setting must have been earned at a regionally accredited institution recognized by the U.S. Department of Education (http://ope.ed.gov/accreditation/).

 - Check your status.
 This can be done by contacting the Office of Admissions or via your online application.